CiscoSE/tetration-postman/README.md

 ![alt text](Environment.png "Environment Variable Screenshot")

+IMPORTING THE COLLECTION:

+`Tetration Lab (EXAMPLE).postman_environment.json` and `Cisco Secure Workload 3.5 - OpenAPI.postman_collection.json` can be imported to set up everything required to start making requests.
+The sample Postman collection includes requests for the "Applications and Security Policies" related API calls.

 MANUAL WALKTHROUGH:

 >The pre-request script was recently updated to set the appropriate headers without having to pre-set them in the request.
 This makes > usage much easier.
 To leverage this method, use "pre-request.js" either as a pre-request script in an individual request, or as a pre-request script for an entire collection.
 You can also apply the pre-request script to a Folder, so that it doesn't have to be individualy applied to multiple requests.